Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Computational Study

 \subsection{Experimental Setting}

-The case study is based on the AAATA transit system that operates over 1,267 bus stops, some of which are designated as hubs.
-It uses all the trips from 6 pm to 10 pm, i.e., which consists primarily from commuting trips from work to home.
-There are 1,503 trips, each associated with an origin and a destination bus stop, for a total of 5,792 riders.
+The case study is based on the AAATA transit system that operates over 1,267 bus stops, in which 10 of these stops are designated as hubs in the baseline {ODMTS} setting since they are located at high density corridors.
+It uses all the trips utilizing the current transit system from 6 pm to 10 pm, i.e., which consists primarily of commuting trips from work to home.
+There are 1,503 trips, each associated with an origin and a destination bus stop, for a total of 5,792 riders { as each trip can have multiple riders}.
 As the time and distance between bus stop pairs do not satisfy triangular inequality, a preprocessing step is applied to ensure this property.

 The experimental settings define different rider preferences depending on income levels.
 More specifically, as the income level of the riders increases, they become less tolerant to increases in trip duration.
 To this end, the experiments categorize the trips into three groups: high-income, middle-income, and low-income trips.
 This categorization in income levels is based on the destination stop of each trip, which is used as a proxy for the residential address of riders of that trip.
-Out of the 1,503 trips, there are 476 low-income, 819 middle-income, and 208 high-income trips with 1,754, 3,316, and 7,22 riders respectively.
+Out of the 1,503 trips, there are 476 low-income, 819 middle-income, and 208 high-income trips with 1,754, 3,316, and 722 riders respectively.
 The experimental settings also assume that all low-income riders must use the transit system, whereas a certain percentage of riders from middle-income and high-income levels have the option to switch to the ODMTS from their current mode of travel with personal vehicles.
 In particular, 100\%, 75\%, and 50\% of the trips from the low-income, middle-income and high-income categories must utilize the transit system, while the remaining ones have a mode decision to make.
 Consequently, the value of the parameter $\alpha^r$ in choice function \eqref{eq:ChoiceFunctionTime} becomes smaller as the income level of the riders increases.
 In particular, $\alpha^r$ is set to 1.5 and 2 for the trips associated with high-income and middle-income riders respectively.